Most cigarette smokers are aware of the potential deadly outcomes that can result from habitual nicotine addiction.

-Fortunately, there are effective natural ways to quit smoking, which is what we’ll cover in this guide.
+Fortunately, there are several natural ways to quit smoking cigarettes, which is what we’ll cover in this guide.

 We’ve compiled expert research on this topic from sources including Medical Doctors, the Centers for Disease Control, National Cancer Institute, and the Schroeder Institute for Tobacco Research and Policy Studies at Truth Initiative.